 If you’ve seen some construction at PDX recently, you probably have a few questions.
 That’s what we’re here for.

-Where to find the latest updates: We’ll keep you informed when any of these changes could affect your trip.
-For the latest travel updates, please head over to FlyPDX.com, and follow along on Twitter at @FlyPDX for timely news and at-the-moment alerts.
+Where to find the latest construction updates: For the latest travel updates, head over to FlyPDX.com, and follow along on Twitter at @FlyPDX for timely news and at-the-moment alerts.
 Keep coming back here to PDXNext.com for sneak peeks and behind-the-scenes stories.

-Starting in November, we’ll say goodbye to the oldest and stuffiest concourse at PDX … forever.
-Concourse A will cease operation and be demolished to make room for a more spacious Concourse B. (In the meantime, all Alaska Airlines flights will depart from Concourse C, where you’ll find more restaurants and more places to relax before takeoff.)
-That means that the alphabet at PDX will now officially begin with “B,” not “A” — we’re doing our part to keep Portland a little weird.
+In November 2019, we said goodbye to the oldest and stuffiest concourse at PDX... forever.
+Concourse A was demolished to make room for a more spacious new Concourse B. That means that the alphabet at PDX will now officially begin with “B,” not “A” — we’re doing our part to keep Portland a little weird.